 Lateral Department Transfers for Police

-Police recruiters are often asked, especially by those with careers in criminal justice and criminology, about the possibility of lateral transfers from agency to agency.
-That is, can police officers, corrections officers, and other certified officers easily move jobs from one department to another, one jurisdiction to another or even from one state to another?
+A lateral transfer involves moving from one law enforcement agency to another at the same pay grade.
+Police recruiters are often asked about the possibility of lateral transfers from one agency to another.
+Recruits want to know if police officers, corrections officers, and other certified officers can easily move jobs between departments, jurisdictions, or even from one state to another.

-The idea seems simple enough; in the private sector, plenty of people can find another job in their chosen field with another company or a new location with relative ease.
-Even for most government jobs, workers can easily get hired in a new city, county, state, or sometimes even country simply by showing they’re the best candidate for the job.
+The idea seems simple enough.
+Plenty of people can find another position in their chosen field in the private sector with relative ease.
+Workers can easily get hired in new cities, counties, states, or sometimes even countries for most government jobs as well, simply by establishing that they’re the best candidate for the job.

 Transferring to the United States

-If you’re thinking about transferring from another country dual citizenship may be a requirement.
-In most cases, you’ll be required to be a U.S. citizen to work in certified criminal justice careers, which means you’ll have to spend some time in the U.S. working in another job and working toward naturalization before you can even be eligible to get certified
+Dual citizenship can be a requirement if you’re thinking about transferring to the U.S. from another country.
+You’ll be required to be a U.S. citizen in most cases to work in certified criminal justice careers, so you’ll have to spend some time in the country working at another job and toward naturalization before you can be eligible to get certified.

 Back to the Beginning